gknoy/store-locator/README.md

 # Store locator

-This repo is a store locator for a fictional retail chain.
+This repo is a store locator for an un-named retail chain.
 Stores are located in `store-locations.csv`.

 ### Installation